AdobeDocs/workfront-learn.pt-BR/help/reporting/basic-reporting/create-dashboard-activities.md

 ---
-title: Criar painéis
+title: Criar atividades do painel
-description: Saiba como combinar diversos relatórios de lista, gráficos, calendários e páginas externas da Web em um painel no Workfront.
+description: Pratique a criação de painéis, com instruções passo a passo.
 activity: use
 feature: Reports and Dashboards
 type: Tutorial